r00t-3xp10it/resource_files/README.md

 ### USING 'SETG' GLOBAL VARIABLES TO CONFIG THIS KIND OF RC SCRIPTS

 ![pic](http://i67.tinypic.com/2iu59g7.png)
-Many of the this brute force resource scripts are written to accept **user inputs** (setg global variables).<br />This means that users can run this kind of resource scripts in 3 diferent ways:
+Many of the this brute force resource scripts are written to accept **user inputs** (msfconsole setg global variables).<br />This means that users can run this kind of resource scripts in 3 diferent ways:

-Execute resource script
+Execute resource script againts local lan

       msfconsole -r /root/mysql_brute.rc

-Instruct the resource script to scan rhosts input by attacker
+Instruct the resource script to scan hosts input by the attacker

       msfconsole -q -x 'setg RHOSTS 10.10.10.1 10.10.11.2;resource /root/mysql_brute.rc'

-Instruct the resource script to search in WAN for rhosts with service port open
+Instruct the resource script to search in WAN for hosts with the service port open (mysql port/service)

       msfconsole -q -x 'setg RANDOM_HOSTS true;resource /root/mysql_brute.rc'

 <br /><br />

 **Adicionally to the described settings, we can also combine diferent configurations at runtime execution.**<br />
-Instruct the resource script to search in WAN for rhosts with service port open and limmit the search to 300 rhosts
+Instruct the resource script to search in WAN for rhosts with service port open and limmit the search to 300 hosts

       msfconsole -q -x 'setg RANDOM_HOSTS true;setg LIMMIT 300;resource /root/mysql_brute.rc'